Sharp Bounds in the Latent Index Selection Model: Empirical Application

 The present analysis builds on the preceding work as follows. \footnote{ The publicly available OHIE data consists of 24,646 observations corresponding to lottery entrants who lived in a postal code where residents almost exclusively used one of the twelve hospitals for which hospital usage data was collected.
 Following the analysis of Kowalski~\cite{kowalski2016}, I further restrict to the subsample of 19,643 entrants who were the only entrants in their households, in order to maintain internal validity.
 It should be noted that variables in the public-use data have been censored and truncated in order to limit the identification of participants; however, the analysis of Kowalski~\cite{kowalski2016} suggests that this should not significantly affect the conclusions reached.
 Since I study the same ER outcomes for the same subsample as Kowalski~\cite{kowalski2016}, the reader is referred to her empirical analysis for a set of summary statistics and a detailed study of outcomes and observable characteristics across different treatment groups.
-Finally, to maintain the focus on identification, standard errors are omitted, and the following statements are based on point estimates and not statistical significance. } First, incorporating distributions rather than just means yields sharp interpolation bounds in the basic latent index selection model, such as for the $\late (\bp_0, 0.9 \bp_0 + 0.1 \bp_1)$ corresponding to a 10\% reduction of compliers (bounds for all treatment effects referenced in the text are provided in \autoref{tab:lates}).
+Finally, to maintain the focus on identification, standard errors are omitted, and the following statements are based on point estimates and not statistical significance. } First, incorporating distributions rather than just means yields sharp interpolation bounds in the basic latent index selection model, such as for the $\late (\bp_0, \bp_1 - 0.1 (\bp_1 - \bp_0))$ corresponding to a 10\% reduction of compliers (bounds for all treatment effects referenced in the text are provided in \autoref{tab:lates}).
 Such interpolations are policy-relevant; for example, as discussed by Kowalski~\cite{kowalski2016}, a policy maker may consider providing lottery winners the opportunity to receive discounted rather than free insurance coverage, inducing some experimental compliers to decline coverage.
-The interpolations are finite without further assumptions, and they improve with covariate information, which constrains feasible extremal distributions.
-The existing mean-consistent method of Mogstad et al.~\cite{mogstad} only recovers the sharp bounds for the binary ER visit outcome, because binary outcome distributions are summarized by their means.
-For the other outcomes, some mean interpolation remains possible because potential outcomes are bounded below, $Y_d \geq 0$; otherwise there exist mean-consistent distributions with arbitrary dispersion, and so no finite interpolation is possible using existing methods without further assumptions.